 So you have spent hours researching on various preschool curriculum and visiting the ideal preschool for your child.

 Now is the time for you to send him/her to the childcare or a playgroup for the first time and it can be both an exciting and a nerve-racking experience for parents and children alike.
-It is common for your child to experience separation anxiety and perhaps, more so, if he/she has been kept at home mostly with family members during the pandemic.

 The good news is, you can feel more confident and ensure that the transition is smooth for you and your child with some preparation for that first day of childcare.